guibeira/blog/content/2025-10-11-datastore-emulator-en.md

 Another key feature was the ability to import Datastore dumps.
 This is absolutely essential for my local development setup, since I can’t start from scratch every time.

-Luckily, the dump format is quite simple — essentially a file containing multiple entities serialized in protobuf.
+Luckily, the dump format is quite simple, essentially a file containing multiple entities serialized in protobuf.
 Even better, someone had already reverse‑engineered the format, which you can check out in [dsbackups](https://github.com/remko/dsbackups).
 That project helped me a lot in understanding the structure.

 With that knowledge, I implemented the import feature and skipped export support for now, since it’s not something I need at the moment.